Sibley Hospital–Stadium Armory Line: History

 As a result, as route D6 became a part of the Sibley Hospital–Stadium Armory Line, which operated alongside routes D1 and D3 while route D8 became a part of the Hospital Center Line.

 On December 27, 2009, short trips were added to route D6 during the weekday peak hours.
 This means that there will continue to be buses operating the full route every 22 to 25 minutes with two shorter routes added during peak hours.
 One will go from Farragut Square to Stadium–Armory station and the other will go from Farragut Square to Sibley Hospital.

 On June 17, 2012, route D6 short trips to Dupont Circle were scheduled to end at 20th Street & New Hampshire Avenue, NW instead of at P & 22nd streets, NW.
 Short trips starting at Farragut Square would leave from 17th & I streets, NW on the east side of the park rather than from the west side of the park.

 During the COVID-19 pandemic, the route was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
-Additional service was restored on August 23, 2020.
+Additional service and all weekend service was restored on August 23, 2020.

-In February 2021, WMATA proposed eliminating the D6 if they did not get any federal funding.
+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed eliminating the D6 in the second half of the fiscal year if they did not get any federal funding.
 A portion would be replaced by a modified Route 80, B2, and N6.
 There would be no alternative service between Dupont Circle and Farragut Square, MacArthur Boulevard, or to Stadium Armory station.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

 On December 11, 2022, Westbound D6 trips to Sibley Hospital was rerouted to I Street between 13th & 20th Streets NW due to safety response to K Street road diversions.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all D6 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.